sdsu-comp526/fall24/_sources/syllabus.md

 Scientific computing and mathematical modeling (both deterministic and stochastic) are fundamental tools for the solution of problems arising in the study of complex systems, whether originating from the physical, chemical, or biological sciences, or of an economic and social nature.

-_Scientific computing_ is a broad term that describe the use of computers for scientific, medical, and engineering applications.
+_Scientific computing_ is a broad term that describes the use of computers for scientific, medical, and engineering applications.
 This definition is often application-focused or domain-driven.

 On the other hand, _Numerical Analysis_, is used to solve problems in analysis (i.e., with real numbers) by numerical, rather than symbolic means.
 Some examples: